The FIRE Community Can Help People Move From Being Financially Accidental to Financially Literate & Intentional

 My family became vegetarian well over a year ago, and we also significantly reduced the amount of packaged food we eat.
 Even before that, we already were conscientious and intentional about the amount of sugar we consume, eating sugary sweets only as a mindful diversion from our normally healthful eating habits.
 (Related post: How and Why Our Family Became Happy Vegetarians.)

 Historically, I haven’t been much of a social media participant.
 Although I am on LinkedIn for professional networking purposes, until recently, I was completely dormant on Facebook.
 However, in the last year, I have joined a fair number of Facebook affinity groups (including some related to personal finance blogs and podcasts).
-I can now see how Facebook can become a black hole which sucks up infinite amounts of time.
-As a result, I am trying to be mindful and purposeful with my Facebook usage — e.g. leveraging it as a tool to promote my blog, to crowdsource answers to questions, to build social connections, and to facilitate face to face meetups.
+I can now see how Facebook can become a black hole that sucks up infinite amounts of time.
+As a result, I am trying to be mindful and purposeful with my Facebook usage — e.g. leveraging it as a tool to promote my blog, crowdsource answers to questions, build social connections, and facilitate face-to-face meetups.